Posts

 You’ll learn about human anatomy, including posture, integrated movement and the prevention of common injuries.
 You’ll study philosophy, including the eight limbs, and the Sanskrit language.
 You’ll practice sequencing, incorporating meditation, classical yoga, vinyasa breath & movement, and the use of props.
 Additionally, you’ll receive unlimited support for the duration of the program.

-Make sure to register before July 23, 2024 for a special early-bird discount.
+Make sure to register early for a special early-bird discount.
 For more information about our course visit our Teacher Training Page.
 If you have questions, please call: (616) 805-3603 or email: admin@feverycs.com

 3 reasons to become a yoga teacher